sraisty/my-nextjs-template/README.md

 If you are hiring a Senior Fullstack Engineer or Senior Frontend Engineer, please check out my [LinkedIn profile](https://www.linkedin.com/in/sueraisty/) and get in touch.
 I am considering in-person opportunities in Silicon Valley as well as remote positions.

+My name is Sue Raisty.
+I have many years of product management experience, but then became a full-stack developer 6 years ago.
+So, if you want a product-minded engineer who understands the business-side as well as the technical, I'm your person.

 ## Technology Stack

+The following technologies were used to develop and deploy this application:

 ### Core Technologies